Posted Tuesday, September 3, 2019 by MCVB Staff

-Update: Point Reyes Lighthouse Area Closure Is Extended Until ~Tuesday, October 1, 2019
+Update: Lighthouse Area Closure is Extended until December 31, 2019

 In the summer of 2018, Point Reyes National Seashore undertook a large restoration project on the historic Point Reyes Lighthouse.
 During this project, all areas beyond (e.g., west of) the Point Reyes Lighthouse's visitors' parking lot—including the visitor center, the lighthouse and the stairs leading down to the lighthouse—are closed to all entry.
 The lighthouse is not visible from the parking lot.
 Bookmark and visit this blog regularly to learn about the latest restoration news and information about how the restoration may impact visitation to the Point Reyes Lighthouse.